jzakiya/primes-utils/README.md

 **factors1**

-Pure Ruby version equivalent of `factor`.
+Pure Ruby version equivalent of `factors`.
-Not as fast as `factor` for some values with multiple large prime factors.
+Not as fast as `factors` for some values with multiple large prime factors.
-Always available if OS doesn't have `factor`
+Always available if OS doesn't have coreutils `factor`.

 **primes(start=0), primesmr(start=0)**